Giant Resonances based on Unitarily Transformed Two-Nucleon plus Phenomenological Three-Nucleon Interactions: Formalism and ground-state properties

 For a first characterization of the four different two- plus three-body interactions, the Hartree-Fock (HF) approximation and many-body perturbation theory are used to calculate ground-state energies and charge radii for selected closed-shell nuclei from $\nuc{He}{4}$ to $\nuc{Pb}{208}$.
 The formal inclusion of the three-body contact interaction in these two methods has been discussed in detail in Ref. \cite{Gunther:2010cs}.
-The single-particle basis is truncated with respect to the principal oscillator quantum number $e=2n+l$, which is restricted to $e \leq e_\text{max}=14$ with an additional constraint for the orbital angular momentum quantum number $l\leq l_\text{max}=10$.
-The oscillator parameter $a_\text{HO}$ is chosen for each nucleus separately such that the experimental charge radius is reproduced by a shell-model Slater determinant built from harmonic oscillator single-particle states.
-We have observed that for these values of $a_\text{HO}$ and for $e_{\max}=14$ the HF ground-state energies deviate by less than $1\perthousand$ from their minimum with respect to $a_\text{HO}$ and that the mean square radius is stable against variations of $a_\text{HO}$.
-Thus the HF ground-state energy and mean-square radius are well converged with respect to $e_{\max}$.
+The single-particle basis is truncated with respect to the principal oscillator quantum number $e=2n+l$, which is restricted to $e \leq e_{\mathrm{max}}=14$ with an additional constraint for the orbital angular momentum quantum number $l\leq l_{\mathrm{max}}=10$.
+The oscillator parameter $a_{\mathrm{HO}}$ is chosen for each nucleus separately such that the experimental charge radius is reproduced by a shell-model Slater determinant built from harmonic oscillator single-particle states.
+We have observed that for these values of $a_{\mathrm{HO}}$ and for $e_{\max}=14$ the HF ground-state energies deviate by less than $0.1\%$ from their minimum with respect to $a_{\mathrm{HO}}$ and that the mean square radius is stable against variations of $a_{\mathrm{HO}}$.
+Thus the HF energy and radius are well converged for such large values of $e_{\max}$.

 Figure~\ref{fig:hf_mbpt} shows the ground-state energies per nucleon and charge radii for closed-shell nuclei across the whole nuclear chart.
 The three-body cut-off parameter is set to $\ennn=20$ for all four interactions (cf. \cite{Gunther:2010cs}).
 The strength of the three-body contact interaction is used to adjust the charge radii to the experimental values.
 As observed in Fig.~\ref{fig:hf_mbpt} the strength $\Cnnn$ can be chosen such that the radii are well reproduced across the whole mass range by all four interactions.
 This is a remarkable result considering the simplistic structure of the three-body interaction.
-The optimal values for the three-body contact strengths are summarized in Table~\ref{tab:optparametersets} together with the corresponding flow parameters.
+The optimal values for $\Cnnn$ are summarized in Table~\ref{tab:optparametersets} together with the corresponding flow parameters.

+We point out that, at present, chiral NN+3N interactions still do not provide a good description of the radii beyond the lightest nuclei~\cite{BLC201X}.
+In other words, the systematics shown in Fig.~\ref{fig:hf_mbpt} for such a basic observable cannot be reproduced at present with the most advanced chiral Hamiltonians.
+This observation makes the use of a phenomenological three-nucleon correction an appealing option.